Hoodoo & Witchcraft

 Hoodoo uses herbs, roots, dirts, waters, powders, minerals, zoological items, and other everyday items, in spells and rituals.
 Witchcraft does as well, yet the purpose of some herbs are used for different reasons.
 An example is Graveyard dirt, in witchcraft it can be mixed with mullein and/or other products, but in Hoodoo, Graveyard dirt is strictly dirt collected from a grave.

 Hoodoo, is often called conjure or rootwork – steaming from the practical use of roots in its spells and rituals.
+We also believe, modern Hoodoo is becoming different from Rootwork or Conjure.

 Where does Hoodoo come from?